Godchin1990/hello-google-agera/README.md

 ## About the project
 > "Act locally, sync globally!" - Adam W. Powell

-When a user makes a request for new data (refresh), the user is presented with locally available data whiles the app makes an http request to get new data from server.
+When a user makes a request for new data, the user is presented with locally available data whiles the app makes an http request to get new data from server.
 When the request returns the user is presented with the new data if available and the local copy of the data is updated.